 Note.
 Modified= Time in months from the first admission, and formatted to avoid overlapping between treatments, complete cases; Modified (imputation)= Time in months from the first admission, and formatted to avoid overlapping between treatments, imputed missing values; Original calendar= Formatted in calendar date, no further format.

 Figure 4.
-Sankey plot of PSU reported at admission in the total sample first three treatments
+Sankey plot of PSU reported at admission in the total sample , first three treatments.